Tau makes Brighton and Hove Albion debut against Newport County | Goal.com

 📲 https://t.co/S3j1TIedJv #BHAFC 🔵 | 0-0 pic.twitter.com/eyMZ5S5yMM

-Nevertheless, he was loaned out shortly after failing a UK work permit, as well as former manager Chris Hughton wanting him to gain European football experience.
+Nevertheless, he was loaned out shortly after failing to get a UK work permit, while former manager Chris Hughton wanted him to gain European football experience.

 After completing a two-and-half seasons loan spells at Union Saint-Gilloise, Club Brugge and Anderlecht, he was recalled to the Falmer Stadium, where he is expected to help Graham Potter’s men in their relegation battle.

-Following his arrival, manager Potter is positive about the quality the 26-year-old would offer his team having scored four goals for the Purple and White in the first-half of the Belgian First Division A season.
+Following his arrival, manager Potter was positive about the quality the 26-year-old would offer his team, having scored four goals for the Purple and White in the first-half of the Belgian First Division A season.

 “It's exciting for him and it's exciting for us.
 Now we need to help him settle in.
 He needs to get to know his teammates and the team.
 We want to help him take the next step in his career and that's also the challenge for him.